bwesterb/mtc/README.md

 ### Issuing more batches

+As we just issued a new batch, we need to wait a while before the next batch is ready to issue.

-Let's queue some more assertions, and issue.
+Let's queue some more assertions, wait a bit, and issue a new batch.

 ```
 $ mtc ca queue --tls-pem p256.pub -d 1.example.com